wcarc-on/wcarc-site/constitution/wcarc-bylaws.md

 meeting, notice of the successful nominee name(s) and the intent to hold a vote on the matter shall be sent to the club members.
 Life members count in the membership total and for the purposes of calculating a quorum.
-2. Meetings and Voting: General meetings shall be held on the first Tuesday of each calendar month unless cancelled or rescheduled by the President and the members notified in advance.
+2. Meetings and Voting: General Meetings shall be held monthly as advised by the President unless cancelled or rescheduled by the President and the members notified in advance.
 The Club's Annual General Meeting shall be part of the December general meeting.
 The election of officers shall be held at the Annual General Meeting, or at the first subsequent general meeting for which at least two